Omega-3 and Health

 Possible side effects and considerations

-Official and scientific bodies:
+Official and scientific organizations:

-1. EFSA (European Food Safety Authority) – Scientific Opinion on the Tolerable Upper Intake Level of EPA, DHA and DPA
+1. EFSA (European Food Safety Authority) – Scientific opinion on the tolerable upper intake level of EPA, DHA and DPA

-Scientific studies and publications:
+Studies and scientific publications:

-6. Swanson, D., Block, R., & Mousa, S.A.
-(2012).
+6. Swanson, D., Block, R. and Mousa, SA (2012).
 Omega-3 fatty acids EPA and DHA: health benefits throughout life.
 Advances in Nutrition, 3(1).

 0 comments